-- (a) The extent to which the design, scale and appearance of any building or structure compliments the ambience and amenity values of the surrounding residential area as a whole. - (b) The extent to which the building relates to the character of its setting, contributes to the quality of adjoining public open space, streetscapes and residential properties, and avoids visual dominance. - (c) The extent to which new buildings retain reasonable visual privacy and daylighting for adjacent residential properties. - (d) The extent to which outdoor space is accessible and of a useable size with access to daylight and sunlight. - (e) The extent to which the non-compliance leads to a better or more efficient use of the site and/or creates a higher level of on-site amenity. - (f) The degree to which non-compliance results in a development density that, if not consistent with the surrounding residential environment, does not lead to a perception of excessive density. - (g) The extent to which the impact of a building that results in a non-compliance with the permitted activity standard(s) may be mitigated by screening, landscaping or other treatment. - (h) To avoid, remedy or mitigate the effects of parking not accommodated on the site on the safe and efficient operation of the roading network and the amenities of the surrounding neighbourhood. - (i) The degree to which the proposal is consistent with the area's relevant Structure Plan and will result in a high-quality amenity environment including through provision of a range of development density, housing types and forms and the opportunity for mixed use. - (j) The extent to which internal noise levels and amenity will be protected.
+- (a) The extent to which the design, scale and appearance of any building or structure compliments the ambience and amenity values of the surrounding residential area as a whole. - (b) The extent to which the building relates to the character of its setting, contributes to the quality of adjoining public open space, streetscapes and residential properties, and avoids visual dominance.

+- (c) The extent to which new buildings retain reasonable visual privacy and daylighting for adjacent residential properties. - (d) The extent to which outdoor space is accessible and of a useable size with access to daylight and sunlight. - (e) The extent to which the non-compliance leads to a better or more efficient use of the site and/or creates a higher level of on-site amenity. - (f) The degree to which non-compliance results in a development density that, if not consistent with the surrounding residential environment, does not lead to a perception of excessive density. - (g) The extent to which the impact of a building that results in a non-compliance with the permitted activity standard(s) may be mitigated by screening, landscaping or other treatment. - (h) To avoid, remedy or mitigate the effects of parking not accommodated on the site on the safe and efficient operation of the roading network and the amenities of the surrounding neighbourhood. - (i) The degree to which the proposal is consistent with the area's relevant Structure Plan and will result in a high-quality amenity environment. - (j) The extent to which internal noise levels and amenity will be protected. - (k) The extent to which the effects of flooding on any new occupied structure or activity, or an increase in the scale of any existing occupied structure or activity, are avoided, remedied or mitigated.